-It’ll be hot and tree sap and all sorts can drop on your head.
+It’ll be hot, plus tree sap and all sorts can drop on your head.
 Protect yourself from sunstroke with a decent travel hat.

-When it comes to jungle clothing in the Amazon, straw hats that look gorgeous among the lavender of Provence don’t work so well.
+When it comes to jungle clothing in the Amazon, straw hats that look gorgeous among the lavender fields of Provence don’t work so well in the jungle.
 Instead, you may as well embrace the inelegant jungle look and buy a travel hat like this one.

 It’s foldable and crushable and has an adjustable strap for your chin.
 This keeps your hands free when you’re zipping along on a boat or paddling on a canoe.